Integrated Mineral Resources Initiative

 Overall term: 2017 to 2020

 The Mongolian economy is characterised by a high degree of volatility and rapidly changing policy decisions.
 Within a few years, the country has experienced an economic boom and bust cycle.
 With the decline in commodity prices on the world market, economic growth has fallen sharply in recent years.
 The Mongolian economy's dependence on the extraction and the exportation of raw materials has exacerbated the recent economic crisis.
 Commodities continue to account for the largest share of exports, with a persistent lack of diversification.
-In addition, the country does not have an appropriate financial governance system due to a lack of institutional capacity and a high degree of corruption, facing the nation with high public debt.
-In 2017, the International Monetary Fund saved the State from bankruptcy with a financing package of USD 5.5 billion in total, which amounts to approximately 50 per cent of the yearly state budget.
-In recent years, the country has been characterised by frequent changes in the government and policies involving a change of administrative officials from top to bottom.
+In addition, the country does not have an appropriate financial governance system due to a lack of institutional capacity and a high degree of corruption resulting in high public debt.
+In 2017, the International Monetary Fund saved the State from bankruptcy with a financing package of 5.5 billion US dollars in total, which amounts to approximately 50 per cent of the yearly state budget.

 The development in Ulan Bator and the Mongolian provinces (Aimags) show great socio-economic disparities.
-The impact of the national poverty rate increase from 21.4 per cent in 2014 to 29.6 per cent in 2016, is stronger felt in rural areas which serve as fallback options for urban families and individuals with a lower income.
+The impact of the national poverty rate increased from 21.4 per cent in 2014 to 29.6 per cent in 2016.
+This is felt the greatest in rural areas, which serve as fallback options for urban families and individuals with a lower income.
 At the same time, the negative environmental impact of mining on the consumption of water and land becomes visible.
 In some mining areas, conflicts have developed between the local population, the administrations and the mining companies.
 Economic alternatives to mining in the region are still developing slowly, such as manufacturing and services with the exception of animal husbandry.
 Existing employment potential in small and medium-sized enterprises in various industries has not yet been sufficiently developed.

-The "Government Program for Overcoming the Difficult Economic Situation and Stabilization" (Mongolia Government Action Program 2016-2020) jointly with the recent “Three pillar development policy” as the main document of the 2018-2020 Investment Program of the Government of Mongolia, set the economic policy priorities for achieving increased employment and income for large sections of the population.
-With the establishment of the National Development Agency, there is improved coordination of policies and strategies at national and regional level, as well as the further development of the implementation capacity of Aimag administrations.
+The "Government Program for Overcoming the Difficult Economic Situation and Stabilisation" (Mongolia Government Action Program 2016-2020) jointly with the recent “Three pillar development policy” as the main document of the 2018-2020 Investment Program of the Government of Mongolia, set the economic policy priorities for achieving increased employment and income for large sections of the population.
+With the establishment of the National Development Agency, coordination of policies and strategies at national and regional level improved, as well as the further development of the implementation capacity of Aimag administrations.

-The Integrated Mineral Resource Initiative implements economic develop¬ment projects in four selected focus aimags.
+The Integrated Mineral Resource Initiative implements economic development projects in the following focus aimags.